hyperledger/besu/docs/Pantheon-API/GraphQL.md

 block, GraphQL can obtain the same result with a single query for the entire block.

 The GraphQL implementation for Ethereum is described in the [schema](https://github.com/PegaSysEng/pantheon/blob/master/ethereum/graphqlrpc/src/main/resources/schema.graphqls).
+The GraphQL service is enabled using the [command line options](../Pantheon-API#enabling-api-access).

 !!! note
     GraphQL is not supported over WebSockets.